mSengera/Planning-and-Heuristic-Search_Uni-Paderborn/8-puzzle-problem_breadth-first-search/readme.md

 # Solving the 8-puzzles problem
-Solving the 8-puzzles problem with depth first search, an graph algorithm.
+Solving the 8-puzzles problem with breadth first search, an graph algorithm.

 ## The 8-puzzles problem
 "The 8-puzzle is a smaller version of the slightly better known 15-puzzle.
 The puzzle consists of an area divided into a